Join us for our regular service at 9:30 AM.

 Sunday, July 27 at noon: People to People International will present our own David Leachman and “Incredible India,” a photographic journey he took this past spring.
 Learn more about this second largest nation in the world and enjoy the delicacies prepared for the program.

 MISSION IS TO THE CHURCH AS A FIRE IS TO BURNING

 Help the Calico Cat Thrift Shop, a store for the community operated by the Community Outreach Group that sells gently used items to persons who cannot afford even discount prices.
 It also has a food pantry.
 If you have a few hours during the week, the Calico Cat could use your help.
 Call (732) 671-0550 if you would like to help in this important ministry.

-Shop FAIR TRADE this Spring
+Shop FAIR TRADE this Summer

 As you think about shopping for wedding and birthday gifts, check out Ten Thousand Villages in Red Bank, a Fair Trade Store.
 Located at 69 Broad Street (close to the intersection of Monmouth Street).
 Beautiful things and the artisans get the money!

 You can also find Fair Trade on the web at www.serrv.org and your money does a world of good.

 Every Sunday, the congregation and the pastor engage in lively discussions – after a meal in which we share food and fun.